uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec19.md

 # Motivation

--   Suppose we are given data point representing xxx over time.
+-   Suppose we are given data point representing a quantity over time.

 -   We want to represent the graph of this data as a simple curve.